 Where to keep them

 One high-yield savings account, sub-divided.
 Some banks (Ally, Capital One 360) let you create named savings "buckets" or "envelopes" inside one account; if yours does, use that feature.
 If not, a single account plus a spreadsheet column for each fund works fine.
+Keep it somewhere covered by deposit insurance — the FDIC for banks or the NCUA for credit unions — since this is cash you cannot afford to lose.

 Three small rules